Skip to main content Link Menu Expand (external link) Document Search Copy Copied

 Syntax

-TIMESTAMP [TIMEUNIT {value}]
+TIMESTAMP [TIMEUNIT {time-unit}]

 Arguments

-Argument Description Further information
+Argument Description Default Additional information

 Additional information